EdSaleh/web.ts/README.md

 ##WebList<T> Component:
 It's a list component with methods such as add/remove(item:T, I?:number), reset(), and length():number that will need to be implemented to create a functional list. addRange(items:T[], I?:number) is already implemented and will use implementation of add() method internally.
 More methods can be added or creating a constructor if desired to the extending class.
 ##main() Method:
-Allows to execute or create components using hash-link anchors when navigating.
+* Allows to execute or create components using hash-link anchors when navigating.
-Cases can be chosen based on specific hash command with format #hash-command[/?]args..
+* Cases can be chosen based on specific hash command with format #hash-command[/?]args..
-You use hashCommand():string and hashArgs():Object to get the command and the arguments.
+* You use hashCommand():string and hashArgs():Object to get the command and the arguments.
+* .web.ts elements are hidden elements.
+* a.web are specialized web.ts hash-links - anchors not including "#" in [href] will converted by prepending [href] with /#!/[href removing extensions.] ex: href="Page.html" will be converted to href="/#!/Page" automaticaly.
+If attribute [webhref] is found, it will be used for the conversion.

 [Open Source Project Website Link](https://github.com/medozs/web.ts)